 For updates please visit the project's website http://www.epsilonproject.eu/

-IARS is currently recruiting LGBTI refugees for the project's advisory board that brings together LGBTI migrants alongside professionals and academics working in the field to help guide and direct the project.
+IARS coordinates the EpsiLon LGBTI advisory board that brings together LGBTI migrants alongside professionals and academics working in the field to help guide and direct the project.
 The board strengthens the user-led aspect of EpsiLon project and guarantees it remains a needs-based project.

 Advisory Board members are required to commit to a minimum of two hours a month.
 In return, we offer the opportunity to contribute to contents of the project, the possibility of taking part in training and co-delivering training to other professionals working in the area.